PeterWJefferson/TwitterWebScraper/README.md

   5. OPEN "TwitterApp" project in your IDE

   6. RUN "TwitterApp"

-    a.
-IF you are prompted to "Reslove issues" click "Resolve Problems" and then "Resolve" on the top right corner.
+  6.(a) IF you are prompted to "Reslove issues" click "Resolve Problems" and then "Resolve" on the top right corner.
 Then navigate to             where you downloaded the twitter4j-4.0.7 API and select it.
 This will import the twitter4j library and allow the application to           run correctly.

   7. Once the app has been run, select either "Top 25" or "Big Ten" in the drop down and CLICK "Generate".
 The page will reload with the        most up to date number of mentions from @ESPNCFB's Twitter page for each team.